Stable ALS Approximation in the TT-Format for Rank-Adaptive Tensor Completion

-where $r(A)$ is the rank of $A$, is continuous. \end{itemize} \end{definition} Certainly, stability implies any fix-rank stability.
-Properly calibrating the rank $r$ for unstable methods poses a very intricate problem.
+This definition of stability is not restricted to matrix completion.
+Data spaces, the rank (possibly generalized to any model complexity) and the method can be replaced by any appropriate type, in particular tensor completion in hierarchical tensor formats (cf. Section \ref{sec:gentohighd}).
+The only assumption should usually be a nestedness of spaces, i.e. $\mathcal{T}_r \subset \mathcal{T}_{\widetilde{r}}$ whenever $r \preceq \widetilde{r}$ (entry-wise inequality). \\ Properly calibrating the rank $r$ for unstable methods in the context of ill-posed inverse problems may lead to complications.
 Most of the operators applied to representations are stable, e.g. truncations based on matrix singular values.
-The situation changes if we apply a partial optimization (or micro-) step on a low rank representation, which is a very common step for many algorithms. \begin{example}[Instability of alternating least squares matrix completion steps] Let $a\in\mathbb{R}\setminus\{0,1\}$ be a possibly very small parameter.
+The situation however changes if we apply the partial optimization (or micro-) step $\mathcal{M}^{(1)}$ or $\mathcal{M}^{(2)}$ on a low rank representation: \begin{example}[Instability of alternating least squares matrix completion steps] Let $a\in\mathbb{R}\setminus\{0,1\}$ be a possibly very small parameter.
 We consider the target matrix $M$ and an $\varepsilon$-dependent initial approximation $A=A(\varepsilon)$

 where the entry $M_{1,1}$ (the question mark above) is not known or given.
 The matrix $M$ is of rank $3$ and $A(\varepsilon)$ is of rank $r = 1$ for $\varepsilon = 0$ and of rank $r = 2$ otherwise.
 We seek a best approximation of (at most) rank $2$ in the least squares sense for the known entries of $M$.
-In a single ALS step, as defined by \eqref{MY}, we replace $Y(\varepsilon)$ of the low rank representation $A(\varepsilon) = X(\varepsilon) Y(\varepsilon)^T$ by the local minimizer, where in this case
+In a single ALS step, as defined by \eqref{MY}, we replace $Y(\varepsilon)$ of the low rank representation $A(\varepsilon) = X(\varepsilon) Y(\varepsilon)$ by the local minimizer, where in this case